Arjun-Sreedhar/portfolio-review-agent/README.md

 The OpenAI Agent follows a structured workflow rather than making unrestricted tool calls.

-- Parse the portfolio before performing analysis.
+- Parse the portfolio and client profile before analysis.
 - Stop the workflow if portfolio parsing fails.
 - Continue with warnings when partial parsing is acceptable.
 - Never assume missing client information.